-If you like cakes that are not overly sweet, this Cranberry Upside-Down Cake is for you.
+If you like not overly sweet cakes, this Cranberry Upside-Down Cake is for you.
 This dessert is perfect for fall and winter, especially when cranberries are in season.

 Cranberry upside-down cake made with buttermilk

 I found this recipe to be a winner in my book.
-It is not the most beautiful dessert I ever made, but it is delicious and great to share.
+It is not the most beautiful dessert I have ever made, but it is delicious and great to share.

 This cake is moist, a little bit tart from the cranberries, but sweet enough to be pleasant next to a cup of coffee.
-It is a humble dessert that can be made with fresh or frozen cranberries.
+It is a humble dessert made with fresh or frozen cranberries.

 A few words about cranberries:

 This recipe uses buttermilk:

 If you like baking, you already know that buttermilk makes baked goods moist and delicious, so that we will use it in this recipe.

 What kind of ingredients you will need for cranberry upside-down cake: